Elementary School Handbook

 Fire escape routes are posted near the door of every classroom throughout the building.
 Check these maps to determine the fastest and safest escape route.
 Monthly fire drills for students and staff are conducted as required by state law.
 When an alarm is sounded, students must listen for teacher instructions, follow directions, and quietly leave the building in orderly lines.
 Any visitors present in the school at the time of a fire drill must exit the building quickly and quietly and maintain a position at a safe distance from the building until the all-clear signal is issued indicating that it is safe to re-enter the school.

 In some types of crises, it may be necessary to implement a temporary “Lock Down” to protect students and staff.
 Each school has Lock Down drills as recommended by RTSD Office of Operations.
-Lockout drills require all exterior doors to be locked and regular school operations continue without any disruption.
-Lock Down drills, however, require exterior and interior doors to be locked and students are to remain in their classrooms for a designated period of time.
+Lockout drills require all exterior doors to be locked, and regular school operations continue without any disruption.
+Lock Down drills, however, require exterior and interior doors to be locked and students must remain in their classrooms for a designated time.

 Money and Valuables